Mirtia/Rhadamanthus/README.md

 ## AI usage

-Generative AI was used for the creation of boilerplate e.g response management and logging information, scripting and doxygen documentation.
+Generative AI was used for the creation of boilerplate e.g response management and logging information, scripting and doxygen documentation (Copilot).

 ## Disclaimer